dzhavat/dzhavat.github.io/_posts/2019-07-28-on-being-more-than-just-a-developer.md

 So who are you?
 What do you enjoy doing besides being a developer/designer/...?
 Maybe you like reading, cycling, running, jumping, crocheting, cooking, spending time with friends and family?

 Do you have a personal site/blog where you highlight that?
-If not, why?
+If not, what stops you from doing it?